When Should You Upgrade Your Furnace?

-If you need to raise your voice to talk because your heater is so loud, that could be a indicator that your duct system is undersized and too much air is being pushed through too small an opening.
+If you are having to raise your voice to talk because your unit is so loud, that could be a indication that your duct system is undersized and too much air is being pushed through too small an opening.

 5. Temperature and Comfort Issues